exporl/apex-documentation/development/studies-apex.md

 ------------

-This class ties it all together and provides the interface for anything study related to the rest of Apex.
+This class ties it all together and provides the interface for anything study related to the rest of APEX.
 It has several responsibilities.

 It has a global instance which should be used for all networking related functions[^1].
 That is functions which update results or experiments.
 Note that